LEARN Works has GROWN and we need your SUPPORT!

 The Ada Jenkins Center LEARN Works program (Linking Everyone to Achievement Resources Now), operating for more than 14 years, has established itself as a positive and productive program for the students, staff and volunteers.
 The mission of this program is to partner with families and schools to enhance and enrich the educational experience of students in our local communities.
 Students enrolled in the program are in grades one through six and attend Davidson, Cornelius or JV Washam Elementary School.
 Middle school students will come to us from Bailey Middle.
 Students are referred to the program by classroom teachers or school administrators because of a demonstrated need for additional academic support.

 Students in each group receive about 65 minutes per day of academic support.
-The remaining time they participate in recreational, social, or personal development activities.
-There is a $50 fee per child, per year for the program; however, no child is turned away for the inability to pay.
+In the remaining time, they participate in recreational, social, or personal development activities.
+There is a $50 fee per child, per year for the program.
+However, no child is turned away for the inability to pay.

 It costs the Ada Jenkins Center an average of $2,860 a year, per child enrolled in this program.
-At the end of the 11-12 school year, 101 volunteers have logged more than 6,739 hours of service to this program alone.
+At the end of the 2011-2012 school year, 101 volunteers have logged more than 6,739 hours of service to this program.
 Area churches and civic groups help provide snacks for the children.
-We estimate with the increase in volunteer support needed this year that volunteers will donate approximately 11,625 hours which calculated at the hourly volunteer rate of $21.79 per hour has a dollar value of $253,308.75.
+With an increase in volunteer support needed this year, we estimate volunteers will donate approximately 11,625 hours to this program.
+Based on an hourly volunteer rate of $21.79 per hour, this equals $253,308.75 per year.

 Snacks for the children are donated and cost an average $50 per day.